 A non-specialised mental health service may provide adjunct care and services to a specialised mental health service, or their services may encompass a consumer's entire mental health plan.
-However, they are not recognised as providing specialised mental health care and may provide services to clients who do not have a mental health disorder or disability.
+However, they are not recognised as providing specialised mental health care and may provide services to clients without a mental health disorder or disability.

-Whilst it is acknowledged that activity meeting the definition of mental health care type is delivered in non-specialised services, it is also acknowledged that due to system capabilities there may be limited ability to report associated activity through the ABF MHC NBEDS.
+While it is acknowledged that activity meeting the definition of mental health care type is delivered in non-specialised services, it is also acknowledged that due to system capabilities there may be limited ability to report associated activity through the ABF MHC NBEDS.

-1 Australian Institute of Health and Welfare.
+&lt;sup>1 Australian Institute of Health and Welfare.
 (2016).
 Specialised mental health service (Object class).
-Retrieved 17 January 2020 from http://meteor.aihw.gov.au/content/index.phtml/itemId/268984
+Retrieved 8 January 2021 from http://meteor.aihw.gov.au/content/index.phtml/itemId/268984